-- the provisions of the Gambling Act 2005, which includes the provision that the Data Protection Act 1998 will not be contravened:

-- the guidance issued by the Gambling Commission;

-- the Data Protection Act 1998;

-- the Human Rights Act 1998;

 - the Freedom of Information 2000;

 - the Environmental Information Regulations 2004;

 - the Common Law Duty of Confidence;

 - the Electronic Communications Act 2000

 - Computer Misuse Act 1990

 - Criminal Procedure and Investigations Act 1996

 - Crime and Disorder Act 1998.

-- 2.53 Exchanges of information will be conducted in a timely and accurate fashion and confirmed in writing in all cases to form an audit trail of:
+- 2.52 Exchanges of information will be conducted in a timely and accurate fashion and confirmed in writing in all cases to form an audit trail of:

 - record of data disclosed;

 - project chronology; and

 - notes of the meeting with other partners and recent correspondence from phone calls.